dunxd/HomeAssistantAddons/COPS/readme.md

 ## Accessing your library

-You can access your library at http://_ha-ip-address-or-name_:8000.
+You can access your library in your browser at http://_ha-ip-address-or-name_:8000.
 You can change the port if necessary.
 Ingress does not currently work.

+You can also access an OPDS feed of your library in apps like [Librera reader (Android)](https://play.google.com/store/apps/details?id=com.foobnix.pdf.reader) allowing you to easily download books into the reader.
+The feed is available at http://_ha-ip-address-or-name_:8000/feed.php

 ## Security